MIXED POND ASSOCIATION

 • To promote the interests of the users of Hampstead Mixed Pond;

-• To provide a voice for Mixed Pond users in any relevant media, press or consultative body such as the Hampstead Heath Swimmers Forum[MD1] ;
+• To provide a voice for Mixed Pond users in any relevant media, press or consultative body such as the Hampstead Heath Sports & Wellbeing Forum;

 • To promote the continued use of the Hampstead Mixed Pond for public and club swimming